 3-5-2 Soccer Formation

-There are many different ways for soccer coaches to position their players on the field.
-Some formations are more defensive than others, while others may have a heavy focus on offense.
+There are many different ways to position soccer players on the field.
+Some formations are more defensive than others, while others have a heavy focus on offense.
 Some might even be a balance of both, like the 3-5-2 formation.

 What is a 3-5-2 formation in soccer?

-Coaches might look to use this formation if they find the turnovers in the game to be frequent and presenting a challenge to their team.
+Coaches might look to use this formation if they find the turnovers in the game to be frequent and present a challenge to their team.
 Having a solid lineup of midfielders may be beneficial to managing turnovers and gaining back possession of the ball in the middle of the field.
 Because of its defensive strength, a 3-5-2 is also a good choice when facing a strong offense that likes to move the ball.